Searching ...

 Who can help me figure out Florida property taxes?

-Your Florida county property appraiser’s office will have the most up-to-date and specific information on your home, exemptions, and tax bill.
+Your Florida county appraisers office will have the most up-to-date and specific information on your home, exemptions, and tax bill.
 Some have interactive calculators that allow you to estimate tax bills based on the property address.

 The Florida Department of Revenue also provides an overview of Florida property taxes and contact information for each county property appraiser.

 Another source for identifying who to contact in the area you’re looking for a house may be your professional real estate agent.
-They could be aware of discussions at the county or school board level regarding higher taxes or new special assessments.
+They could know about county or school board discussions regarding higher taxes or new special assessments.
 They might also know about school district millage rates and special tax districts for certain areas that interest you.

 Let us know if you have any further questions about Florida property taxes.
 As always, we are here to help with all your real estate needs.